 - 5Turn on your air compressor and aim the sprayer away from the object.
 Hold the trigger down until paint is passing through, then start lacquering your object.

-- 7Let the first coat dry for anywhere from a few minutes to an hour, then sand if needed and apply the remaining coats.
+- 7Let the first coat dry for anywhere from a few minutes to an hour or half hour.
+Afetr drying process, sand if needed and apply the remaining light coats

 These are just basic HVLP lacquer spraying tips.
 To take your projects to the next level, try out some of this expert advice: